-An externship extension of seven (7) days may be granted to a student who has not yet completed his/her required externship hours by the last day of the externship course.
-Students seeking an externship extension must complete a Request for Extension form no later than the last day of the externship course.
+An externship extension of six weeks may be granted to a student who has not yet completed his/her required externship hours by the last day of the externship course.
 The decision to grant a student an externship extension is at the discretion of the Program Director.
 Students are issued an Externship Extension (EE) grade during the extension period.
 All hours earned during the extension period are logged in the student information system within two (2) days of the end of the extension period.
 All EE grades are converted to final letter grades within three (3) days of the extension period.
-Special approval for additional time to complete externship hours may be granted by the Program Director for special extenuating circumstances.
+Special approval for additional time to complete externship hours may be granted by the campus administrator for special extenuating circumstances.